-We specialize in providing complete marketing guidance, including product management, messaging, positioning, and launch support, to Storage, Server Virtualization, eDiscovery, WAN Optimization and Data Protection companies of all sizes but especially to emerging companies.
+We specialize in providing complete marketing guidance, including product management, messaging, positioning, and launch support, within the Storage, Server Virtualization, Software-defined, Convergence, eDiscovery, WAN Optimization and Data Protection industries.
+We work with companies of all sizes but are especially attuned to emerging companies.
 Contact us for more information.

-It’s clear that enterprise IT practitioners everywhere are soon going to have to operate scale-out computing platforms in the production data center - Hadoop is the likely target.
-The good news is that there is now a plethora of Hadoop infrastructure options to choose from to fit almost every practical big data need – the challenge now for IT is to implement the best solutions for their business client needs.
+Enterprise IT practitioners are soon going to have to operate scale-out computing platforms in the production data center - Hadoop is the likely target.
+There's a plethora of Hadoop infrastructure options to choose from to fit almost every big data need – the challenge for IT is to implement the best solutions for their business client needs.

 Resources & Events